pulp-platform/common_cells/README.md

 Maintainer: Florian Zaruba <zarubaf@iis.ee.ethz.ch>

-This repository contains commonly used cells for use in various other projects.
+This repository contains commonly used cells and headers for use in various projects.

-## Contents
+## Cell Contents

 This repository currently contains the following cells, ordered by categories.
 Please note that cells with status *deprecated* are not to be used for new designs and only serve to provide compatibility with old code.